sriharsha9992/istar/README.md

 ![istar mail example](https://github.com/HongjianLi/istar/mail.png)

-If your job is successfully created, you can see it at [istar] web site.
+Our email crawler retrieves new emails every hour.
+If your job is successfully created, you can see it at [istar] web site in an hour.

 Licenses